MarkBrezina/Ctrl-Alt-DefeatTheMarket/README.md

 That is not modelling.
 That is just hard-coded fantasy.

-## Just fucking spoon feed me bro!
+## Just fucking spoon-feed me, bro!

-So you've come to the end of your rope and need to know what to write in your trader without actually doing it.
+So, you’ve reached the end of your rope and want to know what to write in your trader without actually doing the work.

-Well I won't until the round is over.
+Well, I’m not going to do that until the round is over.

-I will however repeatedly give you the same model, so you can feel fucking confused.
+What I *will* do is keep giving you the same model until you’re properly confused.

+---

 ### Markets

-Let A be a market with assets A_1, A_2, A_3, ... , A_n.
+Let **A** be a market with assets:

+- A₁
+- A₂
+- A₃
+- ...
+- Aₙ

-Each asset may be of varying types, their internal properties may vary.
+Each asset may have different properties and behave differently.

+We also allow derivatives and related structures:

-Accept A_1^* as a derivative of A_1, such that A_1 is the underlying.
-This may be repetitive and not strict to A_1.
+- Let **A₁\*** be a derivative of **A₁**, where **A₁** is the underlying asset.
+- This relationship may be repeated and does not need to be unique to **A₁**.
-Accept similarly that A_2^* is a basket of A_2 and some other asset A_i.
-This may also be reptitive and not strict to A_2.
+- Similarly, let **A₂\*** be a basket containing **A₂** and some other asset **Aᵢ**.
+- This construction may also be repeated and does not need to be strict to **A₂**.

+---

 ### Traders

-Let B be a group of traders, trading on an exchange Alpha associated with the entire market A. The exchange simply functions as a matching engine for the traders in B.
+Let **B** be a group of traders operating on an exchange **Alpha**, associated with the market **A**.

-It is then the goal of all traders in B, to optimise the following dynamic.
-Let Profit/Reward be a metric of trader b in B. The goal for all traders is for the metric to reach as high a positive integer as possible.
+The exchange functions as a matching engine for the traders in **B**.

+The objective of each trader **b ∈ B** is to optimize the following dynamic:

+- Let **Profit** or **Reward** be a metric assigned to trader **b**.
+- Each trader seeks to maximize this value as much as possible.
+- Likewise, let **Loss** be another metric assigned to trader **b**.
-You will similarly be able to represent another metric.
-Loss, which all traders b in B will attempt to minimise, by making it as close to 0 as possible.
+- Each trader seeks to minimize this value, pushing it as close to **0** as possible.

-You get the idea, that this is essentiall PnL.
-But what you must also account for is this.
+You already understand that this is essentially **PnL**.

+But you also need to account for something more important:

-Your loss function and profit functions must not be strictly best, we are looking for expected values.
+Your profit and loss functions should not be optimized for a single best outcome.
+They should be optimized for **expected value**.

 Because we are not one-trick ponies.

-One or a few good trades can make a pony into a unicorn, but getting all of the good trades makes the pony into the legendary quantitative unicorn.
+One or two good trades can turn a pony into a unicorn.

+But capturing *all* the good trades turns the pony into a **legendary quantitative unicorn**.

+---

-### Dynamics.
+### Dynamics

-We now understand the entire universe in a fairly superficial way.
+We now understand the universe in a broad and admittedly superficial way.

-Our goal will now be to figure out what rules apply between the markets, assets and our competition.
-Because we don't only want to profit, we want to profit the most.
+The next goal is to understand the rules governing:

+- the market,
+- the assets,
+- and the competition.

+Because we do not only want to profit.

+We want to profit **the most**.

-It therefore becomes a game of understanding how each asset behaves and to grab the most safe profits possible, such that we can uncover ALL the good trades.
+This becomes a game of understanding how each asset behaves, and then capturing the safest and most repeatable profits possible.

-Reducing our losses or our potential for losing is even better.
-That is why we want the method that yields the highest expected reward and the lowest expected loss.
+That is how we uncover **all** the good trades.

+Reducing losses — or even reducing the *possibility* of losses — is even better.

+So what we really want is the method that yields:

+- the **highest expected reward**, and
+- the **lowest expected loss**.